gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 But there is a reason velcro shoes are everywhere.

 Slippers have no closure system per se, just elastic insets in the upper that pull the material close to your foot, like a stretchy sock.
-They have enormous space on top of the forefoot, and are taken off even faster than velcro shoes.
+They have enormous free space on top of the forefoot, and are taken off even faster than velcro shoes.
 However, they come with a much narrower spectrum of foot shapes that fit them well enough – if your feet are just a bit too low volume, the elastic won’t provide enough pull to make the shoes stay on your feet.
 And even on a very good fit, they aren’t as securely fixed to your foot as a lace-up or velcro shoe.
 Pulling on a heel hook might just be enough to pull the shoe off your foot instead of making you pull yourself up by the heel.